espnet/espnet/README.md

 $ cd tools
 $ make check_install
 ```
+or `make check_install --no-cupy` if you do not have a GPU on your terminal.
 If you have no warning, ready to run the recipe!

 If there are some problems in python libraries, you can re-setup only python environment via following commands